ValentinBELYN/configpilot/README.md

  lastCrash:  2019-12-10 09:00:00
 ```

-What we want:
+What we want to retrieve:
-- The `hexCode` option must be an integer (base 16).
+- The `hexCode` option as an integer (base 16).
-- The `lastBoot` option must be a `datetime` object.
+- The `lastBoot` option as a `datetime` object.
-- The `lastCrash` option must be a `datetime` object.
+- The `lastCrash` option as a `datetime` object.

-We cannot set the `type` parameter of the `OptionSpec` object to `datetime` because the constructor of `datetime` expects several parameters.
+We cannot set the `type` parameter of the `OptionSpec` objects to `datetime` because the constructor of `datetime` expects several parameters.
 The value contained in the configuration file is a string with a specific format.
 So, we have to process this data with a dedicated function.

 #### Python code
 ```python